JacquelynGarcia/RecipeAnalysis/README.md

 | `ingredients`    | Text for recipe ingredients                                                                                                                 |
 | `n_ingredients`  | Number of ingredients in recipe                                                                                                             |

-`Interactions`: 731,927 user interactions, including ratings and reviews for the recipes.
+`Interactions`: This dataset is composed of 731,927 user interactions, including ratings and reviews for the recipes.
 This dataset's column are as follows:

 | Column       | Description               |